Calories Burned On Spin Bike Calculator

 1. How accurate is this spin bike calorie calculator?

-2. Which method should I choose?
+2. Which method should I use?

 3. What is a MET value?